• Home

 • New Friends and New Contacts - there is no better way of getting to know other photographers than taking a photo workshop.
 You will meet and develop relationships with people you would have never thought could enter your life.
 Plus, it is amazing how much participants end up learning from each other as well.

 • NO RESEARCH NECESSARY!
 All you have to do is sign up and get yourself to the location.
 After that, it is all taken care of.
-We do all of the research necessary to get you to the right place at the right time.
+NCPW does all of the research necessary to get you to the right place at the right time.
 Just concentrate on your camera and the gorgeous scenery around you.
-The places we take you are places that you would not necessarily find on your own....and your photos will reflect that.
+These are places that you would not necessarily find on your own....and your photos will reflect that.

 • Feedback - NCPW extended workshops often provide critique sessions, giving constructive feedback on your photo shoot results.....comments are constructive and can offer guidance on how to make your images even better.